Sinner, 19, beats Brooksby, 20, to reach final in Washington - NewsBreak

 The American tried a drop shot that Sinner got to and tapped over the net for a winner to begin things.
 The set — the first one Brooksby lost in five matches — concluded with a drop shot into the net.

 The denouement perhaps reflected the gulf in experience that favors the younger of the two.
-Brooksby had appeared in a total of nine ATP matches before Monday, 80 fewer than Sinner, who already has been to the French Open quarterfinals — he lost to 13-time champion at Roland Garros each of the past two years.
+Brooksby had appeared in a total of nine ATP matches before Monday, 80 fewer than Sinner, who already has been to the French Open quarterfinals last year and fourth round this year — losing to Rafael Nadal each time.

-Sinner never faced a break point and went ahead 3-1 when another drop shot by Brooksby wasn’t as effective as he would have liked, eventually leading to a game-ending overhead winner.
+In the second set, Sinner never faced a break point and went ahead 3-1 when another drop shot by Brooksby wasn’t as effective as he would have liked, eventually leading to a game-ending overhead winner.
+That was pretty much that.

+“I know what I did wrong and did not come away with it, and also the letdown after that,” Brooksby said about the key stretch late in the first set and early in the second.
+“I’ll definitely learn from that the most and be more comfortable with those situations as it goes on.”

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports